 STS Sci/Tech Library Mentors Program

-The Continuing Education Committee developed and oversees the Sci/Tech Library Mentors, a program which helps new or less experienced sci/tech librarians identify more experienced sci/tech librarians willing to serve as mentors.
+The Professional Development Committee developed and oversees the Sci/Tech Library Mentors Program in order to facilitate connections between SciTech librarians wanting to grow their talents/interests, share their talents/interests, and intentionally expand their professional networks.
 To learn about what makes a mentoring relationship valuable and successful, we encourage you to visit the Learn About Mentoring information below.

 The role of the mentor varies, depending upon the level of commitment established by both the mentor and mentee.
 Types of mentoring relationships include: